Penticton – 616 Okanagan Avenue East

 Temporary housing provides a step between a shelter and a permanent home.
 Residents are local adults (19+) who need support services to maintain stable housing.
 They can include seniors and people with disabilities.

 BC Housing would select an experienced non-profit housing operator to manage the building.
+We would introduce the operator after they are selected.
 The operator would also provide services including:

 BC Housing uses a community-based assessment process to offer people temporary housing.
 This process considers people’s individual needs and the supports available.